Methyltestosterone Side Effects

 9. Robinson RW, Lebeau RJ, Cohen WD "Effects of methyl testosterone upon serum lipids."
 J Clin Endocrinol Metab 24 (1964): 708-13

-Not all side effects for methyltestosterone may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of methyltestosterone may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about methyltestosterone